Understanding Your Rights

 South Carolina Homeschool Summary

-If you are homeschooling in the state of Delaware, you need to follow these steps:
+If you are homeschooling in the state of South Carolina, you need to follow these steps:

 - Get approval by the district board of trustees.
-In order for you to homeschool you must prove to the board that you will follow the regulations given below.
+For you to homeschool, you must prove to the board that you will follow the regulations given below.

 - Have a GED or High School diploma.
 All parents must have a minimum of this requirement to homeschool their child/ren.